comp-imaging-sci/hallucinations-tomo-recon/README.md

 The Berkeley Advanced Reconstruction Toolbox (BART) is used for the PLS-TV method: https://mrirecon.github.io/bart/.
 Please install the BART software before running our code for PLS-TV.
 Our implementation was successfully tested with `bart-0.5.00`.

 #### Instructions
-1. Set the following environment variables for BART in the current shell:
+1. Set the following environment variables for BART in the current shell.
+Replace `/path/to/bart/` with the location where BART has been installed:
 ```
 export TOOLBOX_PATH=/path/to/bart/
 export PATH=$TOOLBOX_PATH:$PATH